UNLV-Online-Education/ng2-unlv-oe/README.md

 import { UnlvOeFooterModule } from 'ng2-edu';
 ```

-`UnlvOeLocalData` is a helper service that will load `assets/data/unlv-oe-local-data.json` as a JSON data file for your project.
+`UnlvOeLocalData` is a helper service that will load `assets/data/unlv-oe-local-data.json` as a JSON data file for your project:
 ```
 import { UnlvOeLocalData } from 'ng2-edu';
 ```
+### Assets
 The UNLV OE logo and base styles are also available and must be imported into your project accordingly.
 If you are using **Angular CLI**, this is done by configuring your `angular-cli.json` file.
 [View the documentation for details](https://github.com/angular/angular-cli#global-library-installation).